damogranlabs/SunAlarm/README.md

 * Holding button and rotating rot. encoder: changes current intensity value, if light is enabled

 ## Issues
-No external crystal and therefore time drift - the PCB I have is some custom motor driver which has been reused for this purpose.
+No external crystal and therefore time slightly drifts - the PCB I have is some custom motor driver which has been reused for this purpose and has no easy option of adding external crystal.
+Currently time drifts about 2 min per month.
 Real solution should include external oscillator which could be further trimmed via FW.